15: The Bear

 TRANSCRIPT:

-[Hey guys.
-I’m proud to announce that the soundtrack album, WOE.BEGONE: Songs From The Podcast Season 1, will be available on March 17th $5/mo patrons (that’s patreon.com/woe_begone!), as well as on bandcamp at woebegonepod.bandcamp.com if you would like to make a one-time donation to the show.
-The album is a collection of the strongest songs from the season 1, many of them fleshed out in new and interesting ways.
-So check that out if you want to know what a full version of the arm-amputation song sounds like.
-Bandcamp preorders are available now.
-Speaking of patrons, thanks to Thanks to Risky Coffee, Plumule, Edith Wharton, Cooper Dukes, Jason Li, Mira, Austin Sleeper, Ashley Moo, Justin Clavet, Shannon M, Harrison Minnix, Mathew Robertson, Brendon Liner, Jenny Enciso, and Elizabeth Kirkman for supporting the show.]
+INTRO: Hey, guys.
+I’m proud to announce the soundtrack album, WOE.BEGONE: Songs [sic] from the Podcast, Season 1, will be available on March 17th for $5-a-month patrons (that’s at patreon.com/woe_begone), as well as on Bandcamp at woebegonepod.bandcamp.com.
+The album is a collection of the strongest songs from Season One, many of them fleshed out in new and interesting ways.
+So check that out if you want to know what a full version of an arm amputation song sounds like.
+Bandcamp pre-orders are available now.
+Speaking of patrons, thanks to [REDACTED] for supporting the show.
+Enjoy.

 [Warning: This episode contains a depiction of assault.
 Listener discretion is advised.]

-There was a time in my life that I was a bit obsessive about bears in movies and television.
+MIKE [narrating]: There was a time in my life that I was a bit obsessive about bears in movies and TV shows?
 It started with Grizzly Adams.
-I decided to put it on one day and was struck by my misplaced expectations of it.
+I decided to put it on one day, and was struck by my misplaced expectations of it.
 What I was expecting to be a hokey western show was, well, still a hokey western show, but exceedingly kindhearted and gentle.
-Grizzly is basically a mountain spirit, made entirely of goodwill and patience, who lives out in the mountains and corrects any wrongdoing that happens out in his frontier neck of the woods.
-His only permanent company is a bear named Benjamin Franklin, who Grizzly discovered orphaned as a cub and takes in to raise as his own.
-Grizzly is played by Dan Haggerty and Ben is played by Bozo the Bear.
-There are pictures of Dan and Bozo together outside of filming and they speak to a real connection between this man and this 1,000+ pound bear.
-Bozo’s powerful gentleness mirrors the undergirding themes of the show: Grizzly’s gentle stewardship of the land.
+Grizzly is basically a mountain spirit, made entirely of goodwill and patience, who lives out in the mountains, and corrects any wrongdoing that happens out in his frontier neck of the woods.
+His only permanent company is a bear named Benjamin Franklin, who Grizzly discovered orphaned as a cub, and took in to raise as his own.
+Grizzly is played by Dan Haggerty, and Ben is played by Bozo the Bear.
+There are pictures of Dan and Bozo together outside of filming, and they speak to a real connection between this man and this 1,000-plus-pound bear.
+Bozo’s powerful gentleness mirrors the undergirding themes of the show, Grizzly’s gentle stewardship of the land.

-In the movie, Ben is played by Bart the Bear, the so-called “John Wayne of bears.”
+In flashback scenes where Ben is a cub, he’s played by Bart the Bear, the so-called “John Wayne of Bears.”
 Yes, that is a real thing that people really call him.
-Bart also plays the bear in the surrealistically-cast wilderness survival movie The Edge, starring (and I am not kidding) Alec Baldwin and Sir Anthony Hopkins.
-Hopkins was so enamored with Bart that it was rumored that he spent all of his downtime just looking at him.
-From the Vital Ground Foundation: “Anthony Hopkins would spend hours on set sitting with Bart and admiring his calm presence.
+Bart also plays the bear in the surrealistically-cast wilderness survival movie, The Edge, starring, and I am not joking, Alec Baldwin and Sir Anthony Hopkins.
+Hopkins was so enamored with Bart that he spent all of his downtime just looking at him.
+From the Vital Ground Foundation, quote, “Anthony Hopkins would spend hours on set sitting with Bart, and admiring his calm presence.
 Unanimously, his human co-stars marveled at Bart’s abilities and temperament…”

-I completely understand the allure of these bears and why these people felt so passionately about them, but it is hard to place into words.
-Is it because they are “like us”?
-No. They’re bearly like us.
+I completely understand the allure of these bears, and why these people felt so passionately about them, but it’s hard to put into words.
+Is it because they’re “like us”?
+No. They’re bear-ly like us.
 [Fake laugh.]
 See?
 We have fun here.
 I think our puny human brains treat them as gods on the landscape.
 They’re enormous, powerful, intelligent, beautiful animals.
 They have the appearance of grace and wisdom.
-If I were alive thousands of years ago and someone pointed out a bear in the forest and told me “that thing is a God,” I doubt that I would hesitate to believe them.
+If I were alive thousands of years ago, and someone pointed out a bear in the forest, and was like, “You know that thing’s a god, right?”
+I doubt that I would hesitate to believe them.

 But all of that mysticism is just that, mysticism.
 In the real world, bears are enormous animals with temperaments and desires that exist entirely outside the human realm.
-Timothy Treadwell, subject of the documentary Grizzly Man, famously got him and his girlfriend killed by bears in pursuit of a platonic relationship with them.
-The only time I’ve seen been close to a bear that wasn’t in a zoo was when some friends and I came across a bear cub whilst on a hike.
+Timothy Treadwell, subject of the documentary Grizzly Man, famously got himself and his girlfriend killed by bears in pursuit of a platonic relationship with them.
+The only time I’ve been close to a bear that wasn’t in a zoo was when some friends and I came across a bear cub while on a hike.
 Bear cubs are bad news.
 The term “momma bear” has the connotations that it does for a reason.
-We tried to distance ourselves from it, but it was walking the way that we were walking and we didn’t want to take a detour so… awkward…
+We tried to distance ourselves from it, but it was walking the way that we wanted to go?
+And [Huffs.] we didn’t want to take a detour, so… [Huffs.]
+This is awkward…

 Why did I tell you all of that?
-Well, why do you think that this episode is titled THE BEAR?
-This is WOE.BEGONE.
+Well, why do you think that this episode is titled “The Bear”?

-I think I know why my previous heists didn’t go as planned.
-I distinctly remember saying “cue the heist music” and yet, when I said that, heist music did not indeed cue.
+MIKE [narrating]: I think I know why my previous heists didn’t go as planned.
+I distinctly remember saying, “Cue the heist music,” and yet, when I said that, heist music did not indeed cue.
 To get to the bottom of this, I sat down with my friend and producing partner, me, to see what went awry.
-According to me, he/I thought that “cue the heist music” was a metaphor or an exclamation or something like that.
-Not an actual instruction to the editor or soundtrack artist (both of whom are me) to actually insert heist music.
-Is that all heist music is?
-The theme from Mission Impossible?
+According to me, he-slash-I thought that “cue the heist music” was a metaphor or an exclamation or something like that.
+Not an actual instruction to the editor or soundtrack artist, both of whom are me, to actually insert heist music.
+What even is heist music?
+The theme to Mission Impossible?
 Is that really what you want?
 Is that what WOE.BEGONE is?
 We’re doing pastiche now?
-No. We’re going to create ambiance, mise en scene, joie de vivre, бесконечность.
-You know– a cheeky horror podcast.
-I feel like I’m losing you.
-Smash cut.
+No. We’re going to create ambiance, mise en scène, joie de vivre, beskonechnost’ [бесконечность].
+You know, a cheeky horror podcast.
+I feel like I’m losing you, smash cut–

-[Unnaturally soon after preceding paragraph.]
 Ugh, it was wet.
-Dew had settled all over everything, attached dropboxes on the outsides of buildings included.
+Dew had settled all over everything, attached dropboxes on the outside of buildings included.
 I wore the gloves that I had famously neglected to wear during the morning’s heist.
 They were cloth gloves.
 I wasn’t expecting everything to be so wet.
-I had to take them off because they got soaked and the cold water got all over my hands.
+I had to take them off because they got soaked, and the cold water got all over my hands.
 Now my hands were even colder than if I hadn’t worn any gloves at all.
 Thanks, gloves.
 Jesus.

 It was pitch dark.
 This was the first thing that had gone right during this entire mission.
-None of the buildings had outside lights on them and there was a new moon out, so it was difficult to see more than a couple steps in front of myself.
-This made wandering around in the dark to find a building far away from my cabin that I had only seen once more of a difficulty, but it meant that I would see anyone walking around with a flashlight from miles away and would have copious amounts of hiding time.
-I got to the building undisturbed and thought that I could hide behind it if I saw or heard someone coming.
+None of the buildings had outside lights on them, and there was a new moon out, so it was difficult to see more than a couple feet in front of myself.
+This made wandering around in the dark to find a building far away from my cabin that I had only seen once more of a difficulty?
+But it meant that I would see anyone walking around with a flashlight from miles away, and would have copious amounts of hiding time.
+I got to the building undisturbed, and decided that I could hide behind it if I saw or heard someone coming.
 I had to be careful not to make too much light or sound myself, since likewise I would also make myself known from a great distance.

-I pulled up the flap to the dropbox and held it open.
-It had a sliding mechanism that required thumbs to open in order to keep bears from getting in.
-And people without thumbs, I guess.
+I pulled up the flap to the dropbox, and held it open.
+It had a sliding mechanism that required thumbs to open in order to keep bears from getting in?
+And people without thumbs from getting in, I guess.
 It made a metallic creaking sound that I hoped didn’t carry very far.
 The hole was just wide enough for me to fit my arm in up to the shoulder.
 I stuck my arm into the dark hole that I could not see into.
-Almost at the end of my arm’s length was a stack of envelopes.
-Thank God they were still here.
+Great.
+Almost at the end of my arm’s length, there was a stack of envelopes.
+Thank god they were still here.
 I did not have a plan B if this box had already been emptied.
 I scrambled around, trying to grab whatever I could that even remotely resembled the size and shape of the envelope that Hunter had taken from the cabin.
-There were all kinds of envelopes in there, dozens it felt like.
+There were all kinds of envelopes in there, dozens, it felt like.
 Hundreds?
 It might as well have been as many envelopes as there are grains of sand on the beach for someone looking for a specific one in the dark.

 I heard a rustling a couple hundred yards away from where I was doing my own rustling.
-In a panic, I grabbed a handful of whatever envelopes were in proximity to my hand and booked it behind the building.
+In a panic, I grabbed a handful of whatever envelopes were in proximity to my hand, and booked it behind the building.
 I looked toward the spot that the rustling had seemingly come from, but it was so dark that I could barely see the front of the building from the back of the building, much less something a football field away from me.
 Hopefully it couldn’t see me either.
-Maybe it heard me open the flap on the dropbox?
+Maybe it had heard me open the flap on the dropbox?
 Other than that, I had been as quiet as a church mouse.
-Maybe it was someone who had been following me all this time?
-Someone who was out on patrol already and spotted me being suspicious and had been watching me break into this dropbox the entire time.
-If they came over here and found me, they’d see Mike Walters with a handful of envelopes that were not addressed to him, cowering behind a building that he had no business in: all the hallmarks of a completely innocent person.
+Maybe it was someone who had been following me this whole time?
+Someone who was out on patrol already, and spotted me being suspicious?
+And watched me break into the dropbox.
+If they came over here and found me, they’d see Mike Walters with a handful of envelopes that were not addressed to Mike Walters, cowering behind a building that he had no business in.
+You know, all the hallmarks of a completely innocent person?

 I looked down at the envelopes in my hand.
 One of them was the right size and shape.
-It had a little indent in the top corner where I remember Hunter mindlessly thumbing while we were talking on the way to the building.
-This had to be the one.
+It had a little indent in the top corner where I remember Hunter mindlessly thumbing while we were walking on the way to the building.
+This had to be the one, right?
 It had no other choice than to be the envelope I was looking for.
 I command it.
-I will it into being through sheer need for it to be the one.
-The ability to return to the dropbox and do anything but put the other envelopes back was seemingly diminishing in real time.
+[Commanding.]
+I will will it into being through sheer need for it to be the one.
+[Normal tone.]
+The ability to return to the dropbox, and do anything but put the other envelopes back, was seemingly diminishing in real time.

 The rustling continued, seemingly unperturbed by whatever I was doing across the way.
 I squinted hopelessly into the darkness, trying to figure out what was over there to no avail.
-I had only been out this way one time and that whole time I was laser-focused on that envelope and then this building that the envelope had been delivered to.
+I had only been out this way one time, and that whole time, I was laser-focused on that envelope, and then this building that the envelope had been delivered to.
 I had no idea what the rest of the area looked like during the day.
-There could have been a fully functioning roller coaster across the path from this building and I wouldn’t have ever seen it that morning.
+There could have been a fully functioning roller coaster across the path from this building, and I wouldn’t have seen it that morning.
 Whatever the rustling was, it was more frantic than mine.
-It had the sort of character that mine might have had, had I failed this mission and in one final attempt just scraped everything out of the dropbox with no regard for who might hear it.
+It had the sort of character that mine might have had, had I failed this mission, and in one final attempt, just scraped everything out of the dropbox with no regard for who might hear it.

 A pair of headlights appeared in the distance, closer to the source of the sound than it was to me.
 It was a golf cart.
 Whoever was on patrol in this area finally heard one of us, hopefully not me.
-It sped at top speed… which is like 10 miles per hour but that’s still pretty fast compared to how fast I could move on foot.
-As it got closer, I could see that its headlights were shining on a figure across the path from me, digging in the trashcan.
-It was dim and there were obstacles in the way, so I still could not make out for certain what it was.
-It began to retreat back into the trees and I could hear branches snapping as it fled.
+It sped towards us at top speed… which is, like, ten miles per hour, but that’s still pretty fast compared to how fast I could move on foot.
+As it got closer, I could see that its headlights were shining on a figure across the path from me, digging in the trash can.
+It was dim, and there were obstacles in the way, so I still could not make out for certain what it was.
+It began to retreat back into the trees, and I could hear branches snapping as it fled.

 “Fuck!” the bear yelled.

-The person in the golf cart got out and walked towards the treeline.
-In the light of the headlights, I could tell that it was Marissa Ng.
+The person in the golf cart got out, and walked towards the treeline.
+In the light of the headlights, I could tell that it was Marissa.
 I mean, you knew it was going to be Marissa, right?
-Out of everyone I had talked to so far, she was the one who was the most violently enthusiastic about taking care of Oldbrush Valley’s bear problem, in addition to being the most violently enthusiastic in general, of course.
+Out of everyone who I had talked to so far, she was the one who was the most violently enthusiastic about taking care of Oldbrush Valley’s bear problem, in addition to being the most violently enthusiastic person in general, of course.

 I didn’t get a good look at whatever Marissa thought was a bear, but I know what I heard.
-That bear screamed “fuck” when she shot it, which leads me to wonder– what if that wasn’t a bear at all but instead a human person?
-It’s a long shot, but bear with me.
+That bear screamed “fuck” when she shot it, which leads me to wonder, what if that wasn’t a bear at all?
+And was, in fact, a human person?
+It’s a… long shot, but bear with me.
 “Fuck” is an exclamation in the English language, not bear language.
-Were a bear to exclaim an obscenity, he might say something more along the lines of [insert sound of bear here].
-While it is entirely possible that one of the projects at O.V.E.R. could be to teach bears to speak English, I think it is slightly more likely that Marissa just shot a person that she thought was a bear.
+Were a bear to exclaim an obscenity, he might say something more along the lines of [Bear roaring noise.].
+While it is entirely possible that one of the projects at O.V.E.R. could be to teach bears to speak English, I think it’s slightly more likely that Marissa just shot a person that she thought was a bear.

 I couldn’t tell if Marissa realized that she had shot a person or not.
-It was entirely likely that she didn’t hear him cry out in English.
-Guns are loud and she was right in the heat of the moment.
-Based on the amount of sound that he made while getting away, I assume that he didn’t stick around to explain himself.
-The sounds did go on for quite awhile, which gave me hope that he made it to safety and hopefully somewhere that he could get patched up.
+It was entirely likely that she didn’t hear him cry out.
+Guns are loud, and she was right in the heat of the moment.
+Based on the amount of sound that he made while getting away?
+I assume that he didn’t stick around to explain himself.
+The sounds did go on for quite awhile, which gave me hope that he made it to safety, and hopefully somewhere that he could get patched up.
 Marissa was loud and confident, but she was also pretty nice.
 She didn’t rat me out for sneaking into a red flag cabin.
 I highly doubt that she would be the “shoot first, ask questions later” type if she knew that it was a person that she was dealing with.

 The headlights slowly crept into the distance as Marissa made it further down her patrol path.
 That would be one hell of an observation report for her to fill out tonight.
-Whoever goes over them should be quite entertained.
-Nothing, nothing, nothing, nothing, a hundred more nothings, and then “shot a bear, it ran off into the woods.”
-While still behind the building, I quickly opened the envelope, took pictures of its 8 pages of content with my flashlight and phone, sealed it up with some glue that I brought with me, and stuff all of the envelopes back into the box.
-I then made my way back to the cabin as quickly and quietly as I could manage and messaged the gamerunners the pictures of the files.
+While still behind the building, I quickly opened the envelope, took pictures of the eight pages of content with my flashlight and phone, sealed it up with some glue that I brought with me, and stuffed all of the envelopes back into the box.
+I then made my way back to the cabin as quietly and quickly as I could, and messaged the gamerunners the pictures of the files.

 The files were gibberish.
 Not binary, not hex code, not a polybius square.
-He’s an excerpt: “b97040afe6d085eea5f2180b5f1f661b78f95a774a5e1c104d7ea5d9210952a7.”
-There are about a couple hundred of those printed across a handful of pages.
-It could be some type of hash code or a series of hash codes, which means that I have virtually no way to decrypt them and the gamerunners might not either.
-But they seemed to know what they were looking for so they must have been able to turn that into something that they could use in some way.
-Hell, they could have sent it forward into the future 50 years and solved it with some extreme code-cracking that we can’t even imagine yet and then sent it back for all I know.
-But there was no way to get myself further in my quest just by pouring over these numbers and letters, so I went to bed.
+Here’s an excerpt: “b97040afe6d085eea5f2180bf[Speed-up effect starts.]1f661b78f95a77a[Speed-up effect ends.]4e[Speed-up effect starts.]1c104d7ea5d9210[Speed-up effect ends.]952a7.”
+There are about a couple hundred of these printed across a handful of pages.
+It could be some type of hash code, or a series of hash codes?
+Which means that I have virtually no way to decrypt them, and the gamerunners might not either.
+But they seemed to know what they were looking for, so they must have been able to turn that into something that they could use in some way.
+Hell, they could have sent it forward into the future 50 years, and solved it with some extreme code-cracking that we can’t even imagine yet.
+But there was no way to get myself further in my quest just by pouring over these numbers and letters?
+So I just went to bed.

-I got up bright and early and started making my way to the cafeteria.
-I was hoping that Marissa would be there and she would already be talking with someone about what she was up to last night because it would be beyond suspicious for me to bring it up.
+I got up bright and early, and made my way to the cafeteria.
+I was hoping that Marissa would be there, and she would already be talking to someone about what she was up to last night?
+Because it would be pretty suspicious for me to bring it up.
 “Hey Marissa, how’s it going?
 Shoot anyone last night?”
 I also scoped out the crime scene on the way.
-I found a drop of blood, but that was about it.
-Whoever it was was probably fine or at least not dead.
+I found a drop of blood, but that was it.
+Whoever it was was probably fine, or at least not dead.
 I would keep an eye out for anyone with a bandage, though.

-This whole thing made me wonder if there ever really was a bear, though.
+This whole thing made me wonder if there ever really was a bear.
 Maybe there was someone out there meddling, right alongside me.
 Could they also be looking for the key to WOE.BEGONE?
-If they are, I will have to find them and figure out if they are a friend or a foe.
-It would be nice to have someone who was in on the whole thing here with me, but it would be not-nice to have a competitor that would keep me from getting what I want.
-WOE.BEGONE has a way of attracting unsavory types, myself among them.
+If they are, I will have to find them, and figure out if they are a friend or a foe.
+It would be nice to have someone who was in on the whole thing here with me, but it would be not nice to have a competitor that would keep me from getting what I want.
+WOE.BEGONE has a way of attracting unsavory types?
+Myself among them?
 I mean, I sure as hell wouldn’t cut him into my plans if I ended up with the tech plopped into my lap.
-Screw that guy.
+Screw that guy!
 Unless he wants to help me, I mean.
-And if he really is looking for WOE.BEGONE stuff at all.

-Oh, and to head things off before anyone asks: this is an enormous governmental operation of the utmost importance and secrecy.
+Oh, and to head things off before anyone asks, this is an enormous governmental operation of the utmost importance and secrecy.
 Everyone has been vaccinated.
 Not because they care about us or anything.
-O.V.E.R. can absolutely not afford a drop in its labor force.
+O.V.E.R. can absolutely not afford a drop in the labor force.

 So, anyway, I sat down at the table.
 I could hear Marissa being her normal loud, gregarious self across the room.